Eschatologue/CM_wiki/docs/class/monk/wuxia.md

 ### Level 11: Soul of the Blade

-As a Bonus Action, you can touch one of your Wuxia Weapons and infuse it with 1 to 3 Focus Points to reduce the number you need to roll for critical hit an amount equal to the number of Focus Points expended.
+As a Bonus Action, you can touch one of your Wuxia Weapons and infuse it with 1 to 3 :class-phb24-monk: **Focus Points** to reduce the number you need to roll for critical hit an amount equal to the number of :class-phb24-monk: **Focus Points** expended.

-For example, if you infused a normal weapon with 3 Focus Point, its attacks would score a critical hit on a roll of 17-20 on the d20.
+For example, if you infused a normal weapon with 3 :class-phb24-monk: **Focus Point**, its attacks would score a critical hit on a roll of 17-20 on the d20.

 This bonus is only usable by you and it lasts for 1 minute.
-It ends early if you imbue your Focus Point into another weapon.
+It ends early if you imbue your :class-phb24-monk: **Focus Point** into another weapon.

 ### Level 17: Master of Armaments